Mahtomedi, Minnesota

 Mahtomedi (/ˌmɑːtoʊˈmiːdaɪ/ MAH-toh-MEE-dy) is a city in Washington County, Minnesota, United States.
 The population was 8,138 at the 2020 census.
 Mahtomedi is a suburb of St. Paul and is located between St. Paul and Stillwater along the shores of White Bear Lake.
+Cities that border Mahtomedi include Pine Springs, Willernie, White Bear Lake, Hugo, Grant, Lake Elmo, and Oakdale.

 Geography

 Mahtomedi is about 20 minutes northeast of St. Paul, the capital of Minnesota.
 According to the United States Census Bureau, the city has a total area of 5.75 sqmi, of which 3.49 sqmi is land and 2.27 sqmi is water, part of which is White Bear Lake.
 Interstate 694 and Mahtomedi Avenue are two of the main routes in the community.
 Mahtomedi is north of State Hwy 36, and east of I-694.
 Hwy 12 runs (E/W) through Mahtomedi.
 Hwy 244 runs (n/s) through Mahtomedi and is also called Dellwood Road.

 History

 Mahtomedi was platted in 1883.
 The city name is from the Dakota for White Bear Lake - mathó "bear", and mde (bdé) "lake".
 A post office was established at Mahtomedi in 1884 and remains in operation today on Wildwood Road.
 Mahtomedi has a strong history of criminal activity during the prohibition years.